Tejas07PSK/Melanoma-Detection/README.md

    + **BENIGN** - Represents a skin-lesion that is an early-stage melanoma._(0)_
    + **MALIGNANT** - Represents a skin-lesion that is highly cancerous._(1)_

-The application consists of four core modules, namely:
+The application consists of five core modules, namely:
    1. _Main.py_  (Driver module for the entire application).
    2. **featext**  ('quatified-features' extraction module for the input_image).
       + **physical**  ('physical-features' extraction sub-module for the input_image).